 Asia Cup: Pakistan put into bat by Bangladesh in must-win Super Four encounter

-Pakistan will be batting first after losing the toss in a must-win encounter against Bangladesh in their men’s Asia Cup Super Four fixture at Dubai International Cricket Stadium on Thursday.
+Pakistan will be batting first after losing the toss in a virtual semi-final against Bangladesh in their men’s Asia Cup Super Four fixture at Dubai International Cricket Stadium on Thursday.

 The winner will book a place in the final against India.